shafiqshariff/echo-sonos/README.md

 8. Copy the contents of echoSkill/utterances.txt into Sample Utterances
 9. Don't test yet, just save.
 Click back to "Skill Information" and copy the "Application ID".
 You'll need this for your Lambda service.

-##Create an AWS Lambda Service
+##4.
+Create an AWS Lambda Service
 1. Create an AWS Lambda account if you don't have one already.
 It's free!
    You can do that here: https://console.aws.amazon.com
 2. In the Lambda console, look to the upper right.
 Make sure "N. Virginia" is selected, because not every zone supports Alexa yet.
 3. Under compute, click Lambda
 4. Create a new Lambda function.
 Skip the blueprint.
 5. Pick any name you want, and choose runtime Node.js.
-6. Edit lambdaService/src/options.js to have your public FQDN in the host field, your port, and the Alexa App ID you just copied.
+6. Edit lambdaService/src/options.js.sample to have your public FQDN in the host field, your port, and the Alexa App ID you just copied.
+7. Rename lambdaService/src/options.js.sample to lambdaService/src/options.js (removing the .sample extension)
-7. In lambdaService/src, zip up everything.
+8. In lambdaService/src, zip up everything.
 On Mac, "cd src; zip -r src.zip *.js".
 Make sure you don't capture the folder, just the files.
-8. Choose to upload the zip file for src.zip.
+9. Choose to upload the zip file for src.zip.
-9. The default handler is fine.
+10. The default handler is fine.
 Create a new role of type Basic Execution Role.
 Pick smallest possible memory and so on.
-10. Click Next to proceed.
+11. Click Next to proceed.
 Once created, click "Event Sources".
-11. Add a source.
+12. Add a source.
 Choose "Alexa Skills Kit".
-12. Test it out.
+13. Test it out.
     There is a test blueprint here lambdaService/test_intent.json Copy/paste this JSON into the Lambda test event box.
 You'll need to edit the JSON to put the Alexa App ID you copied above into the applicationID field.
     By default, the test blueprint will attempt to play a zone called 'office'.
 You can either change this to the name of one of your zones or leave it.
 If